One Tree Hill (TV series): Home media

 Seasons 1–9 of One Tree Hill were released on DVD in regions 1, 2 and 4, with commentary on selected episodes by cast and crew members, deleted scenes, gag reels and featurettes.
 Four box set collectors' editions were released: the first in August 2009 containing the complete seasons 1–6, and the second in August 2010 containing seasons 1–7 and in 2011 seasons 1–8.
 On May 12, 2012, the upcoming availability of a complete box set of the entire series was announced; it was released on June 11, 2012.
 This box set was initially for sale in the UK only; however, the set became available in Australia on October 31, 2012.

+Reboot

+On August 30, 2024, it was announced that actresses Hilarie Burton Morgan, Sophia Bush and Danneel Ackles – who portrayed Peyton Sawyer, Brooke Davis and Rachel Gatina in the original series, respectively – were developing a reboot of the series with Netflix.
+Bush and Burton are set to reprise their roles in the series and also serve as executive producers.
+Ackles and her husband Jensen are also billed as executive producers through their Chaos Machine production company.
+The new series "take[s] place 20 years later following best friends Brooke and Peyton who are now parents to teens and facing challenges not unfamiliar to what they tackled in the original series like love, insecurities and grief".